Health-Informatics-UoN/rcc-monitor/app/frontend-webapp/lib/auth/readme.md

 import { AuthorizationPolicies } from "@/auth/AuthPolicies";

-// Map the route and its required policy that needs to be authenticated. export const pathAuthMapping: RouteAuthorizationMapping = {
+// Map the route and its required policy that needs to be authenticated. export const routeAuthMapping: RouteAuthorizationMapping = {
   "/reports": AuthorizationPolicies.CanViewReports,
   // You can map dynamic routes as well:
   "/reports/:id": AuthorizationPolicies.CanViewReports